techidaily/site-fox-glue/source/_posts/2024-approved-tactical-volume-management-in-live-mixing.md

 We can create Fade in or Fade Out, which induce a progressive rise or drop in loudness, using audio clips.
 The little white squares at each corner of the clip allow you to adjust these two settings.
 The Fade In, which can be found at the start of each clip, enables a progressive rise in loudness.
 For this, we will drag a corner of a clip that is directly next to another clip to the clip we want.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PUDdKOsEN74?si=tkZf-KVinjuwmgx9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 3\.
 Why can't I fade in Ableton?

 In essence, Ableton just refuses to display fades on certain songs.
 Fades won't function with automation mode activated.
 You should be able to use fades if you off track automation.
 Fades are present on all audio clips, however, if you have that setting turned on.
 Since they are off by default, you must create them.